 Is Endangering the Welfare Of A Child A Felony or Misdemeanor Crime?

-In New Jersey, misdemeanor crimes are known as disorderly persons offenses and felony crimes are known as indictable crimes.
+In New Jersey, misdemeanor crimes are known as disorderly person offenses, and felony offenses are known as indictable crimes.
 Endangering the welfare of a child is an indictable crime.
-It is charged as either a second- or third-degree indictable crime depending on the nature of the offense and the relationship between the victim and defendant.
+Depending on the nature of the offense and the relationship between the victim and defendant, the offense can be charged as either a first, second, third, or fourth-degree indictable crime.

-For example, if an adult who commits this crime had a legal responsibility to care for the victim, the adult will face second-degree charges.
+For example, if an adult who commits this crime is legally responsible for caring for the victim, the adult will face second-degree charges.
 However, if the adult did not have a legal responsibility to care for the victim, it is charged as a third-degree indictable crime.

 What Are the Penalties For Endangering the Welfare Of A Child in New Jersey?